Skip to main content

 Fox squirrel bag limit is one per person per day on all WMAs, VPAs, and department-managed lands.

 Raccoons, opossums, foxes & bobcats may be hunted at night unless otherwise noted in the specific area listing but is restricted to small game weapons only (no centerfire rifles).
 Hunters must pick up their dogs by noon on the day following the hunt.
-No electronic calls.
+Electronic calls may be used for bobcat and fox.
 No centerfire rifles during small game dates, day or night.

 After Your Successful Hunt